didehLabs/.github/profile/README.md

 Small inefficiencies compound over time.

-Missed opportunities go unnoticed.
+Opportunities go unnoticed.

-Important decisions are often made without the right information.
+Critical signals are often buried beneath noise.

-We believe technology should help make these problems visible and easier to solve.
+We believe technology should continuously help organizations identify what matters, understand why it matters, and take action before problems become costly.

 didehLabs exists to build systems that transform uncertainty into clarity and action.